hermana/keycode/README.md

 3. Clone this repository and open it in VSCode.
 In the `keycrop/` directory, run `yarn install` (I used yarn but you could try `npm` as well).

+4. Run `yarn run compile`.

-4. Open `src/extentsion.ts`.
+5. Open `src/extension.ts`.
 Select the debugger arrow from the side panel and then clicking the "Run and Debug" button, or use **cmd+shift+p** and search for "Debug: Start debugging".
 The first time you do this, you will be prompted to select a debugging environment - choose "VSCode Extension Development (preview)".

-5. A new, development-version of VSCode should now pop-up.
+6. A new, development-version of VSCode should now pop-up.
 KeyCrop should appear as a collapsable view in the side panel.